 If you're paying employees through PAYE, find out what to put in your Full Payment Submission (FPS) and Employer Payment Summary (EPS).

-You should also send an EPS by the 19th of the following tax month for HM Revenue and Customs (HMRC) to apply any reduction (eg statutory pay) on what you’ll owe from your FPS.
+You should also send an EPS by the 19th of the following tax month for HM Revenue and Customs (HMRC) to apply any reduction (for example, statutory pay) on what you’ll owe from your FPS.

-If you’ve not paid any employees in a tax month, send an EPS instead of an FPS.
+If you’ve not paid any employees in a tax month, send an EPS instead of a FPS.

 Your payroll software may have different names for the fields below.

 |HMRC office number||The first part of your employer PAYE reference (3 digits) - this is on the letter HMRC sent you when you registered as an employer.
 You can also find it on P6 or P9 coding notices|

 |Employer PAYE reference||The second part of your employer PAYE reference (the letters and numbers after the slash)|

 |Accounts Office reference||Format ‘123PA00012345’ - you’ll get this from HMRC after you’ve registered as an employer.
 It’s also on letter P30B if you pay electronically, or payment booklet P30BC if you don’t|

 |Related tax year||The Income Tax year that this report relates to|